The $L_p$ dual Minkowski problem for capillary hypersurfaces: Introduction

-By applying a similar argument to that in \cite[Proposition 2.4]{MWW25a}, the capillary $L_p$ dual Minkowski problem is actually equivalent to solve the following Robin boundary value problem of the Monge-Amp\`ere type equation:
+By applying a similar argument to that in \cite[Proposition 2.4]{MWW25a}, the capillary $L_p$ dual Minkowski problem is actually equivalent to solve the following Neumann boundary value problem of the Monge-Amp\`ere type equation:

 where $\mu$ is the unit outward normal of $\partial C_{\theta}\subset C_{\theta}$.
 Here, if $A:=\nabla^2 h + h\sigma >0 ~~in~C_{\theta}$ is a solution to Eq. \eqref{Eq}, then we called it by the convex solution.